zakraicik/LaunchPad/README.md

 - `removePlatformAdmin(address _admin)`: Remove a platform administrator
 - `updateGracePeriod(uint256 _gracePeriod)`: Update the grace period
 - `isGracePeriodOver(address _campaign)`: Check if grace period is over for a campaign
+- `isPlatformAdmin(address account)`: Check if an address is a platform admin

 ### TokenRegistry